gato-rescatador/th155_frame_image_generate/README.md

 # th155_frame_image_generate
-node scripts. generate image for th155 characters module used: sharp, mongodb node driver(im lazy so i used this to search elems)
+\n node scripts. generate image for th155 characters
+\n module used: sharp, mongodb node driver(im lazy so i used this to search elems)